csudcy/sublime-jasmine-overview/README.md

     { "keys": ["ctrl+k", "ctrl+j"], "command": "jasmine_overview", "args": {"include_before_after": true} }
 ```

-You can also open the Jasmine Overview quick panel through the menu at `Preferences > Package Settings > Jasmine Overview`.
+You can also open the Jasmine Overview quick panel through the menu at `Tools > Jasmine Overview`.

 ## Installing